-Below is a list of considerations and resources LTCC’s leadership team uses to determine whether the college should open or not.
+Below is a list of considerations and resources LTCC’s leadership team uses to determine whether the college should open or not during inclement weather.

-- On-the-ground intel gathered from a nine-member leadership team who lives throughout the community (The Y, Meyers, Christmas Valley, Sierra Tract, Incline Village, etc.).
+On-the-ground intel gathered from a nine-member leadership team that lives throughout the community (The Y, Meyers, Christmas Valley, Sierra Tract, Kingsbury Grade, etc.).

 - Input is considered from nine different campus leaders, a mix of administrators, communications staff, and maintenance/operations crew members.

 - We strive to strike a balance of safety requirements along with instructional needs and the need for ongoing snow removal operations during longer storms.

 - We consider parents who rely on LTCC’s Child Development Center for child care.
 If LTCC closes, it creates a hardship for working parents

 - LTCC is not the Lake Tahoe Unified School District.
 We make closure decisions separately from LTUSD.

 - LTUSD must consider the safety of young children who wait at residential school bus stops, often deep into neighborhoods with compromised roads, early in the morning during inclement weather.
 That is not a concern for LTCC, which has adult learners who don’t rely on LTCC-run school buses.
 LTCC communicates with TTD during weather events about their bus availability and schedule.

 - Funding does not play a role in our decision to open or close – we are not funded for being open.